-Physical Therapy 3 Class Hours / 3 Credits

-Clinical disorders and diseases commonly treated by physical and occupational therapy are presented.
+Physical Therapy 3 CLASS HOURS / 3 CREDITS Clinical disorders and diseases commonly treated by physical and occupational therapy are presented.
 Pathology, etiology, diagnosis, signs and symptoms and prognosis will be discussed.
 This course is designed to give a background on clinical conditions the PTA and OTA student will encounter during clinical education experiences/fieldwork.
-This course is a foundation course that introduces all students to common diseases and disorders.
-It is offered in the first semester of the first year of the curriculum design.
 (Co/Prerequisites: BIOL201R)